Can You Help Our Community?

 Our EIN, should you need it, is 94-3205217

-If your organization would like to join the coalition as a funding partner, contact Gina Anstey, Interim President & CEO, Kitsap Community Foundation, or Carl Borg, CEO, United Way of Kitsap County (contact information is listed above in Need More Info).
+If your organization would like to join the coalition as a funding partner, contact Geoff Ball, President & CEO, Kitsap Community Foundation, or Carl Borg, CEO, United Way of Kitsap County (contact information is listed above in Need More Info).

 The United Way of Kitsap County and Kitsap Community Foundation will administer grants from the Fund, proactively identifying potential grant recipients, soliciting guidance on potential recipients from community advisors, and recommending final awards.
 Funds will be released on a rolling basis as fundraising continues throughout the outbreak and recovery phases of the crisis, making it possible to move resources quickly and adapt to evolving needs in subsequent funding phases.

 We'd like to thank the following contributors to the Unity in the Community Kitsap's COVID-19 Response Fund: Ballmer Group, Columbia Bank, The Fred H. and Mary S. Dore Foundation, First Federal Community Foundation, Medina Foundation, Orchard Foods, Perigee Fund, Puget Sound Energy, Sparky's Fund, Town & Country Markets, and Windermere Foundation.

 If you are interested in donating to a response fund that will be used primarily to support Bainbridge Island organizations and non-profit organizations, you can donate to Bainbridge Community Foundation Community Response Fund.